gjbex/Best-practices-for-scientific-computing/docs/code_style.md

 Again, you would have to try to find a healthy balance between implementing functionality yourself and using third-party libraries.
 Note that this may also have an impact on the [license](deployment.md##License)

+## Follow the pattern

+About half a century into software development, it was recognized that good-quality software often exhibited the same patterns to implement certain features.
+The Gang of Four (Gamma, Helm, Johnson and Vlissides) published a book that cataloged the patterns they had found, put them into categories and gave both an abstract description and some concrete examples.

+This book has inspired many others on the same topic, sometimes geared to specific programming languages or application domains.

+It would lead us too far to go into details about design patters, but it is very useful to familiarize yourself with them so that you can apply them when the situation arises.
+You will find pointers in the [reference section](references.md).